Neural Stem cells therapy for Parkinson Disease

 Breakthrough Therapy for Parkinson’s with Stem Cells

-There are currently several types of stem cells being used in the treatment of Sporadic PD.
-Some of the stem cell-derived therapies have only been studied in clinical trials settings and have been used in parkinson’s and other neurodegenerative diseases.
+Several types of stem cells are currently being used to treat Sporadic PD.
+Some of the stem cell-derived therapies have only been studied in clinical trial settings and have been used in Parkinson’s and other neurodegenerative diseases.
 These stem cell-based therapies include:

 The disruptions caused in motor control often include: